 Swaps/Substitutions for this Mediterranean Bowl

 - Go all veggie!
 Keep out the chicken and pile on the veggies.
 In addition to the vegetables listed below, you can add roasted cauliflower, eggplant, roasted red peppers, artichoke hearts, shredded carrots, chopped beets, or sun dried tomatoes.
+For a little extra protein, you can also add chickpeas or avocado.

 - If you’re a meat lover, you can add two or three types of meat to your Mediterranean bowl, like ground beef or pork, chicken thighs, grilled sirloin or shredded beef.